 Try to please everybody and you end up pleasing nobody.
 This adage holds true in your personal life, but it also applies to business.
 It’s especially pertinent for smaller businesses that are striving to make their mark – or even enough cash to keep the company running.

 In fact, one of the biggest mistakes small businesses continue to make is trying to do everything, appeal to everybody and attract as many people to their brand as humanly possible.
 Another saying warns; “If you market to everyone, you market to no one.”
 And you’re likely to end up selling to no one, as well.
+Finding you niche should be at the top of your business plan.

 What finding your niche means